 “This will be the sixth all-you-care-to-eat dining location offered to support a residential campus and the all access meal plan structure that is available to students,” Alston said in the email.

-Margaret Kildow, the director of operations for Carolina Food Co., said that during dinner, Food Lab will continue with its normal rotating menu, but for lunch, the retail location is looking to connect with local vendors.
+Margaret Kildow, the director of operations for Carolina Food Co., said Food Lab will continue with its normal rotating menu during dinner and connect with local vendors during lunch hours.

 “We are also working on partnerships with local restaurants right now, getting together that portfolio, so during lunch period, (Food Lab) will be a rotation of local restaurants from the community,” Kildow said.

-As for Horseshoe Deli, Alston said the retail space’s location will change and take the place of the Einstein’s Bros.
-Bagels on the east side of campus.
-Because the east side of campus will have another sandwich place, Carolina Food Co. is shifting Colloquium Café's menu to carry chicken finger platters, wraps and salads, according to Alston.
+Because the east side of campus will now have another sandwich place, Carolina Food Co. is shifting Colloquium Café's menu to carry chicken finger platters, wraps and salads, according to Alston.

-In addition to these retail spaces on campus, Carolina Food Co. is looking to add a dining space, Brew Bar, to Strom Thurmond Wellness and Fitness Center that will serve coffee, smoothies and to-go salads and sandwiches.
+Carolina Food Co. is also looking to add a dining space, Brew Bar, to Strom Thurmond Wellness and Fitness Center that will serve coffee, smoothies and to-go salads and sandwiches.
 Carolina Food Co. will also add a "salad robot" in the Arnold School of Public Health.

 “We’ll have the food lockers to use — the student, or whoever, will get the code to their phone, they’ll use the code to open up the locker and they’ll be able to get their food out,” Kildow said.